The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Tomasz Drybala – Author, Researcher, Coach, and Director of the Neuro-Based Leadership Centre

-My work is grounded in lived experience, research, and ongoing studies with more than 100 CEOs and senior executives — examining how dopamine–cortisol dynamics influence decision-making, execution, and recovery under pressure.
+My work is grounded in lived experience, research, and ongoing studies with more than 100 CEOs and senior executives — examining how dopamine–cortisol dynamics influence decision-making, execution, and recovery and rest.
+My academic development now includes targeted programs at Harvard, Cambridge, Oxford, and the University of California, Berkeley.

-I’m also the author of three forthcoming books exploring the neurochemistry of leadership, including Breaking Patterns (September 2026), Neuroscience of CEO Decision-Making (January 2027), and Choosing the Right People (March 2027).
+I’m also the author of three forthcoming books exploring the neurochemistry of leadership, including Breaking Patterns (December 2026), Neuroscience of CEO Decision-Making (March 2027), and Choosing the Right People (January 2028).